Andersen2407/P3-Opgaver/Computerarkitektur_og_indlejrede_systemer/M7_Kernemoduler_og_hukommelsesstyring/README.md

       `$ make` - Run makefile to compile
       `$ sudo insmod KernelModule.ko` - Inserts code into kernel and runs it

       Additional:
-     `Ismod | grep "Kernel"` - Checks that the module is inserted.
+     `$ lsmod | grep "Kernel"` - Checks that the module is inserted.
      `$ modinfo KernelModule.ko` - Program to show information about a Linux Kernel module.
      `$ dmesg` - Prints out the message buffer of the kernel
      `$ rmmod KernelModule` - Removes module from kernel.
      `$ lsmod | grep "Kernel"` - Checks that the module is removed.